UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 > NOTE: During the installation of the package, it is necesary that the file `opencv.pc` is located in the RootFS `/usr/lib/pkgconfig/` folder.
 The only configuration that seems to generate this file at this location is adding the opencv package to the RootFS file system with the command `petalinux-config -c rootfs` at the `> Filesystem > libs > opencv`.
 The addition of the needed libraries is better explained in section [Add libraries to RootFS](#add-libraries-to-rootfs).

+An alternative to using the PetaLinux configuration indicated in this guide is to directly use the `.img` file for ZedBoard that can be downloaded at the [AI Developer](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge) site.
+To install this image, boot it to the SD card using a program such as Etcher, as explained in page 17 of the [DNNDK v3.1 documentation](https://www.xilinx.com/support/documentation/sw_manuals/ai_inference/v1_6/ug1327-dnndk-user-guide.pdf), and execute the `install.sh` script without erasing the DPU driver installation part.
+With this configuration you won't be able to execute the tf_mobilenet networks.
+The reason is that this PetaLinux image has a DPU configuration that doesn't enable to execute the `depthWiseConv` layer.